Definitional Quantifiers Realise Semantic Reasoning for Proof by Induction: Overview of

 \section{Overview of \selfie{}}

-Fig. \ref{fig:overview} shows how \selfie{} transfers such experienced users' know-hows to new users: when experienced users tackle with inductive problems of their own they encode their know-hows about how they use \induct{} as \selfie{} heuristics.
+Figure \ref{fig:overview} shows how \selfie{} transfers such experienced users' knowledge to new users: when experienced users tackle inductive problems of their own, they encode their expertise about how they use \induct{} as \selfie{} heuristics.
 Each \selfie{} heuristic is an assertion that takes a triple of a proof goal, relevant constant definitions, and arguments passed to \induct{}.
-A well-written \selfie{} assertion should return \texttt{True} if the arguments are likely to be useful to prove the problem with \induct{}, whereas it should return \texttt{False} if the combination is not likely to be useful to prove the problem.
-When new users want to know if their use of \induct{} is appropriate or not, they apply the assertion written by an expert to their own problem to know how the assertion judges their use of \induct{}.
-Note that we highlighted parts of Fig. \ref{fig:overview} to emphasize the difference from an exiting language, \lifter{}, developed for a similar purpose.
-In the following, we revise \lifter{} and explain why we need a reasoning framework that can take relevant definitions into account to encode reliable heuristics.
+A well-written \selfie{} assertion should return \texttt{True} if the arguments to \induct{} are likely to be useful to prove the problem, whereas it should return \texttt{False} if the combination is not likely to be useful to prove the problem.
+When new users want to know if their use of \induct{} is appropriate or not, they apply the assertion written by an expert to their own problem and learn if their choice of arguments is compatible with the induction heuristic encoded by the expert.
+Note that we highlighted parts of Figure \ref{fig:overview} to emphasize the main differences from the \selfie{}'s predecessor, \lifter{}, developed for a similar purpose.

+Originally, we developed \selfie{}'s interpreter as an interactive tool to test a choice of proof by induction in terms of experts' heuristics.
+However, we can also use \selfie{} to build fully automated inductive provers as shown in Section \ref{sec:evaluation}.
+In the following, we review \lifter{} and explain why we need a reasoning framework that can take relevant definitions into account to encode reliable heuristics.